erpnet/ErpNet.FP/README.md

 For convenience, create a systemd service config file, get more info how to do it here [Systemd - Raspberry Pi Documentation].
 The other way is to run it from non-root user, but that user should have permissions to read and write to serial ports.

-### Console and debug information
+### Debug information
-The tray icon contains a menu option - "Show console".
-It can be used to show console, showing real-time information about the printing service.

-After you stop the manager, you can examine the debug.log file.
+After you stop the service ErpNet.FP.Server, you can examine the debug.log file.
 It contains debug information for every event that occured while using the service.

 ## Concepts